-Expiration Policy: Links to course materials are active for twelve months following the end of live and InterAct courses, and for twelve months following registration and payment for InterAct Express courses.
+Expiration Policy: Links to course materials are active for twelve months beginning on the start date of live and InterAct courses, and for twelve months following registration and payment for InterAct Express courses.

 Discounts may not be used in combination.
 Only one discount may be redeemed per purchase.